sergeynordicresults/sergeynordicresults.github.io/china.md

 Till this day, the bread is sacred for ukrainians.
 My grandmother Lyba was always telling me "don't leave bread crumbs, eat them, the bread is sacred"

   P.S.
   1. Also, stalin was stealing a gold from people.
-Police was torturing people until they give gold, pulling their gold teeths
+Police was torturing people until they tell where they hide the gold, pulling their gold teeths out of the mouth
   2. Maybe, [stalin raped 13 years old](https://twitter.com/HLKodo/status/1457366109238153218?lang=en)